-Financial liabilities consist of customer deposit accounts, subordinated loans, other creditors and accrued charges.
+Financial liabilities consist of customer deposit accounts, subordinated loans, intercompany payables and other creditors and accrued charges.
 Customer accounts are recognised immediately upon receipt of cash from the customer.
 Interest payable on customer deposits is provided for using the interest rate prevailing for the type of account.